tiangroup-uofa/research-container-images/README.md

     C --> D
 ```

+## Advanced Topics

 ### Engine selection
 To use any of the images in this repository, you will need a container engine (a tool that can run containerized environments).
 A variety of engines are available depending on your setup:
 - On personal PC / workstation:
-  - [`Podman`](https://podman.io): our recommended engine for running container images due to enhanced safety.
+  - [`Podman`](https://podman.io): our recommended engine for running container images due to the [rootless feature](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).
 Available both as GUI desktop app and standalone engine.
-  - [`Docker`](https://docs.docker.com/manuals/): one of the most popular engines, but may pose security issue in some cases.
+  - [`Docker`](https://docs.docker.com/manuals/): one of the most popular engines, but may pose security issue in some cases (especially on HPC systems).
 - High-Performance Computing (HPC) clusters
   - [`Apptainer`](https://apptainer.org): formerly known as `Singularity`, runs container on a local file (`.sif` format).
 This is the container engine used on most Digital Alliance HPC clusters in Canada.
   - [`Shifter`](https://github.com/NERSC/shifter): container engine developed by National Energy Research Scientific Computing Center (NERSC).